 - The Practical Law Company (PLC) includes a number of model documents and sample clauses for transactional practice, especially in the areas of corporate, bankruptcy, intellectual property, and securities law.
-Current Law students, faculty and staff may register for an account.
+Current Law students, faculty and staff have access to PLC materials through WestlawNext.

 - The Legal Information Reference Center is a resource for consumers which provides access to thousands of sample forms in its library.
 Forms are organized by subject and can also be searched by keyword and/or jurisdiction.
 Off-campus access to this resource requires a current Duke University NetID and password.

 - Findlaw Forms and Contracts provides topical links to a variety of forms.
 Results also link to actual contracts produced by major corporations.

 - WashLaw Legal Forms links to various free legal form sites, including court forms, tax forms, and business & contract forms.
 The site is maintained by the Washburn University School of Law Library.

 Many publishers provide form books limited to a particular type of practice.
 In some cases, particular forms are required, while in others they are recommended.
 In addition to the four topics below, a number of other specialized subjects, including corporations and real estate, have form books available.
 To find them use a “subject keyword” search in the online catalog using the following terms (without the quotes): "[your subject] UNITED STATES FORMS.”